chrMenzel/CarND-LaneLines-P1-master/writeup_template.md

 Here are 2 images after the addition of the red lane lines:

-![image1]: [image1]
+![solidYellowCurve2]: [image1]
-![image2]: [image2]
+![whiteCarLaneSwitch]: [image2]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the road is not only straight on and has curves.
+You can see this in the last video test_images_output/challenge.mp4.
+Another problem might come up when the car drives on roads without lane lines, which exist very often in villages or in the mountains.
+And driving in the night or another wheather than a sunny day may also be a problem.

-Another shortcoming could be ...
+Another shortcoming could be the line detection itself: I have seperated the right and left lane just according to the the slope of the line (negative = left lane, positive = right lane).

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to think about more conditions to choose the correct respectable lines from the Hough detection in order to get a better accuracy.

-Another potential improvement could be to ...
+Another potential improvement could be to use the single frames in the video (maybe the last second).
+With the history of these pictures the accuracy could be improved.